');

 About Preston, OK

-Preston is a small community in Oklahoma with a population of 192 residents.
-The median household income is $53,750 per year, which is near the national average.
-The median age in Preston is 28 years.
+Preston is a small community located in Oklahoma with a population of 192 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,750 per year, which is 28% below the national median of $75,149.
+The median age of 28 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Preston, OK